adro314/FlappyAI/README.md

 # FlappyAI (python)

 A Flappy Bird Clone made with `turtle` including a simple
-neural network an evolutionary training to let the AI
+neural network and evolutionary training to let the AI
-learn to play th game by itself
+learn to play the game by itself

 ### Used Libraries:
 - turtle